mozilla/addons-server/docs/topics/install-zamboni/elasticsearch.rst

 Querying ElasticSearch in Django
 --------------------------------

-We use [elasticutils](http://github.com/mozilla/elasticutils), a Python library that gives us a search API to elasticsearch.
+We use `elasticutils <http://github.com/mozilla/elasticutils>`_, a Python library that gives us a search API to elasticsearch.

 We attach elasticutils to Django models with a mixin.
 This lets us do things like `.search()` which returns an object which acts a lot like Django's ORM's object